Horažďovice: History

-The early history of the territory was influenced by the establishment of the Prácheň gord on the nearby eponymous hill, which became the administrative center of the historical region of Prácheňsko two centuries later.
+The early history of the territory was influenced by the establishment of the Prácheň gord on the nearby eponymous hill, which became the administrative centre of the historical region of Prácheňsko two centuries later.
 When the stronghold lost its significance, the centre was moved to Horažďovice.

 The first written mention of Horažďovice is from 1251.
 It was a market village located on a trade route from Prague to Bavaria.
 It was owned by the Bavors of Strakonice, who had a Gothic castle and fortifications built.
 In 1292, King Wenceslaus II of Bohemia promoted Horažďovice to a town.

+When Rudolf I of Bohemia was elected the King of Bohemia in 1306, Bavor III disagreed and rebelled against him, leading to him becoming besieged by the king's forces in Horažďovice from late June to early July 1307.
+Although the town capitulated shortly, the king died of gastrointestinal perforation at the gates of the town on the night of the capitulation.

-After the town became property of Půta Švihovský of Rýzmberk in 1483, the town began to develop rapidly and prosper.
+After Horažďovice became property of Půta Švihovský of Rýzmberk in 1483, the town began to develop rapidly and prosper.
 He initiated development of administrative centres in the town vicinity such as the castles Rabí, Švihov and Velhartice.
 At the turn of the 15th and 16th centuries, a monastery was built behind the walls.
 In the 16th century, the town's development continued.

 After the Battle of White Mountain, the properties of the Švihovský family were confiscated.
 The prosperity of Horažďovice ended with the Thirty Years' War, when the town was damaged by two large fires and twice looted by the Swedish army.
 The estate was sold to the Sternberg family in 1622.
 During their rule, the badly damaged castle was rebuilt and the monastery was enlarged during the Sternbergs rule in the 17th century.

 Since the mid-19th century, walls and barbicans have been demolished in the northern part of Horažďovice.
 The Rummerskirch family owned Horažďovice from 1800 to 1843 and had a significant impact on the town by introducing pearl oyster farming.
 The collecting of pearls was organised by the gentry and was even attended by the Emperor Francis II.
 In the last pearl oyster harvest in 1944, 20,000 oysters were opened.
 After World War II, pearl oyster farming declined.

 The last owners of Horažďovice were the Kinsky family, who bought it in 1843.
 In the second half of the 19th century, industry, trade and crafts developed, which was mainly influenced by the construction of the railway.
 The Kinskys founded an English park with many rare specimens of trees and plants on an island in the Otava, today called "Ostrov".
 They owned Horažďovice until 1945.